 Region of interest in mammograms are the masses and these masses are extracted by global thresholding of the transformed image.
 Since masses are brightest region in the mammogram all the brightest pixels in the image are extracted till the number of pixels in the extracted image is greater than the 5% of nonzero pixels in the segmented image.
-For this all the pixels with maximum grav level (M) in the image (C) are counted.
+For this all the pixels with maximum gray level (M) in the image (C) are counted.
 If it is less than 5% of the total number of non zero pixels in the original image then the number of pixels with gray value M-1 are counted and checked for 5% pixels in original image and this process continues till C is greater than 5%.
 Resulting image contains tumour cells and unwanted noises.
 This image is processed using connected component modelling technique.
-Connected components labelling scans an image and groups its pixels into components based on pixel connectivity, i.e. all pixels in a connected component share similar pixel intensity values and are in some way connected with each other.
+Connected components labelling scans an image and groups its pixels into component share similar pixel intensity values and are in some way connected with each other.
 Once all groups have been determined, each pixel is labelled with a gray level according to the component it was assigned to.
 The largest component in the image is extracted.
 The resulting image contains tumour image.
-Results of the proposed work are shown in figures 2, 3 and figure 4
+Results of the proposed work are shown in figures 2, 3 and figure 4.